Email editors

 Visual builder

-The Visual builder uses a drag-and-drop workflow, enabling you to build your email templates without any advanced coding know-how.
-It consists of 2 main parts:
+The visual builder uses a drag-and-drop workflow to build email templates without advanced coding.
+It has 2 main parts:

-You can also access Jinja personalization in a similar workflow style.
-To do so, go full screen and click the respective button at the bottom right of the editing region to show or hide the template structure.
+Access Jinja personalization in a similar workflow style.
+Go full screen and click the button at the bottom right of the editing region to show or hide the template structure.

 Settings tab

-The Settings tab allows you to configure the global parameters of your email template.
-For example:
+The Settings tab configures the global parameters of your email template:

 Rows tab

-The elements in the Rows tab allow you to design the structure of your email template.
-These row elements serve as a frame for the content you will add later.
+The elements in the Rows tab contains row elements that define your email template structure.
+Rows act as frames for the content you add later.

 Row display condition

-• At least one condition must be met (logical OR)
+• At least one condition must be met (OR logic)

-• All conditions must be met (logical AND)
+• All conditions must be met (AND logic)

-From the technical perspective, applying the condition creates a Jinja condition rendered in HTML.
-To check or edit conditions in Jinja, click on Edit display condition under Display condition in Row Properties.
+Applying a condition generates a Jinja condition rendered in HTML.
+To check or edit the condition in Jinja, click Edit display condition under Display condition in Row properties.

 Save custom rows